Africa Humanitarian Action: 1995–1999

 AHA also started building houses for 360 families and handed over the completed houses to beneficiaries in Musasa, Rushashi, and Tare communes.
 At the end of the decade, UNHCR and AHA worked on a project in the northwest of the country; however this was halted due to financial constraints.
-In the northwest, AHA felt morally obligated to continue providing health care services to needy returnees and the local population as the rest of the international NGO community retreated due to security concerns and deteriorating conditions.
+AHA continued to providehealth care services to returnees and the local population as the rest of the international NGO community retreated due to security concerns and deteriorating conditions.

 In 1995, AHA entered Uganda providing services to refugee settlers in Mongula, East Moyo District, which borders Sudan.
 These early AHA refugees all hailed from Sudan, following the escalation of fighting between the Sudanese government forces and its southern opponents.
 AHA provided immunization services, reproductive health care, preventive activities, environmental hygiene, and general health education.
 At the end of the year, AHA also started training a selected group of refugees in the health and sanitation sectors.
 In 1996, however, AHA evacuated its international and senior staff from Adjumani in East Moyo to the Ugandan capital, Kampala, due to the deteriorating conditions on the ground.
 AHA also began to manage two health posts previously under the management of Medecins Sans Frontiers – Swiss at Kolididi and Mirieyi.
 Insurgents also attacked and abducted about 20 refugees and local people including AHA's medical assistant during 1997.
 By 1999, due to a calming of the chaos, health services were extended to 71,000 refugees and 36,000 nationals living in Adjumani District through 22 health units under AHA management.